m-lopez/dimitri_lib/congruence/README.md

 another.
 By exhaustively deriving all equalities from a small collection, one finds a simple, but rich, structure called an _equivalence closure_.

-Any self-repsecting language will contain, in addition to variables, function symbols.
+Most useful languages contain function symbols in addition to variables and constants.
 A function symbol has an arity, the number of parameters that it accepts.
 With function symbols one can write interesting equalities such as
 <code>a+b = 4</code> and <code>f(f(a)) = f(a)</code>.
 The collection of all
 possible equalities from some set of equalities is called a _congruence closure_.